GoogleCloudDataproc/flink-bigquery-connector/README.md

 #### GitHub

-Users can also obtain the connector artifact from our [GitHub repository](https://github.com/GoogleCloudDataproc/flink-bigquery-connector).
+Users can obtain the connector artifact from our [GitHub repository](https://github.com/GoogleCloudDataproc/flink-bigquery-connector).

 ##### Steps to Build Locally